 Toxic politics and censorship

-The online writing community can also be dangerously political and censorious.
-This can lead to self-censoring for fear of being attacked, which can tie your creativity up in knots.
+The online writing community can be dangerously political and censorious.
+This can lead to self-censoring for fear of being attacked, which can block your creativity.
 There’s far too much herding going on.

 Some writers also use their followers to attack rivals and to bombard reviewing sites with negative reviews.
 This is reputation destruction, and it’s usually presented as righteous and virtuous.